2023 NCAA Tournament Bracket Based Using KenPom Ratings

 16-seeds (63-68) – lowest four are in First Four games

-Currently, the number one seeds would be Houston, Texas, Tennessee, and UConn.
-The Big Ten leads the field in selections, with 11 of the league’s 14 teams making this hypothetical “Big Dance.”
-North Carolina stands out as a team to watch as they sit 24th.
-However, the Tar Heels have lost four games in a row and are sliding backward.
-The SEC lands five teams in the top 14 selections but only one additional team in the entire field (Mississippi State), so as of now, the conference appears to be quite top-heavy.
+The number one seeds would be UConn, Houston, Tennessee, and Purdue.
+The Connecticut Huskies are the new overall number-one seed in this field, and the Purdue Boilermakers slide up one seed line this week.
+The Big Ten still leads the field in selections, with 11 of the league’s 14 teams making this hypothetical “Big Dance.”
+Iona is a team on the rise as they jumped up nearly 30 positions from the mid-80s to 58.
+The SEC lands five teams in the top 18 selections but only one additional team in the entire field (Mississippi State), so as of now, the conference appears to be quite top-heavy.

 This seed list will be updated weekly based on changes in the fluid KenPom rankings.